Table of Contents

 linux ($root)/vmlinuz-4.18.0-80.el8.x86_64 root=/dev/mapper/system-root ro crashkernel=auto resume=/dev/mapper/system-swap rd.lvm.lv=system/root rd.lvm.lv=system/swap rhgb quiet

-systemd.unit=rescue.target, at the end of line starting with linux or linux16, for example below is a snippet from CentOS/Red Hat 8 node
+systemd.unit=rescue.target, at the end of line starting with linux or linux16, for example below is a snippet from CentOS/Red Hat 8 node, Press Ctrl+x to continue with the booting with the new changes:

 2. Boot into emergency mode (emergency.target)